 A stroke is a type of medical condition characterized by a lack of blood flow to the brain, and it can be extremely dangerous.
 Once blood flow to the brain is interrupted, parts of the brain tissue can start to die off, resulting in memory loss, impaired motion, and cognitive decline.
 Being able to identify and prevent strokes is easier when you know a little about the underlying causes.
-Strokes fall into four main categories, depending on what’s keeping blood from reaching the brain.
+Stroke Care Roseville has listed down the four main categories of stroke, depending on what’s keeping blood from reaching the brain.

 1. Ischemic Stroke